botpress/docs/docs/main/dialog.md

 The Dialog Engine is event-based and is non-blocking by default, which means that a flow will execute all it can manage until it needs to wait.

-> **Note:** There are currently two reasons for a flow to "wait":
+&gt; **Note:** There are currently two reasons for a flow to "wait":
->
+&gt;
-> - A node is marked as waiting for user input
-> - A node couldn't match a condition to transition to another node
-> - A node has no transition instruction.
+&gt; -   A node is marked as waiting for user input &gt; -   A node couldn't match a condition to transition to another node &gt; -   A node has no transition instruction.

 Once the first node is processed, the Dialog Engine will proceed to the next node in the flow until it reaches the very end.
 Flows are pretty straightforward.
 Nodes also have a [lifecycle](#node-lifecycle) of their own.
 It is the nodes that do the heavy lifting in a flow.
 The flow only orchestrates them.